sandeshwar/market-pulse-frontend/server/rust_api/README.md

 3. **Symbol data not loading**:
    - Check if the data directory exists: `ls -la ../data`
-   - Run the initialize_symbols.sh script
+   - Run the initialize_nse_symbols.sh script
    - Check for errors in the API logs

 4. **API crashes on startup**: